Paqmind/fab/README.md

 #### Speculation 2

 ORM history.
-We can compare HTTP data load with SQL data load.<br/> With the first one being harder (distributed system).
+We can compare HTTP data load with ORM (SQL) data load.<br/> With the first one being harder (distributed system).

 SQL ORM answers: what to load, how to load<br/>